sandwichorder/app-src/README.md

 ## Instalation & running
 You need [NodeJS](https://nodejs.org/en/) installed on your PC as well as some terminal tool like [Git Bash](https://git-for-windows.github.io/).
+Open Git Bash in directory where you want to pull the repository.
 ```
 npm install -g ionic
 git clone https://github.com/sandwichorder/app-src.git